Continuation Policy & Maintaining Academic Progress

 The Graduate Program Coordinator and Graduate Program Advisor closely monitor students' performance and progress throughout their time in the department.

 The following conditions can lead to unsatisfactory progress and result in the actions outlined below.
+The timeline of the action items may be sped up depending on the severity of the incident.

 - Overall GPA falls below a 3.0.